Ace-c/Linux-Troubleshooting/Fix pop sound in linux.md

-# Fixing Pop Sound in Linux
+# Fixing Irritating Pop Sound in Linux

 * Change the value of this config, from 1 to 0